rcgsheffield/sheffield_hpc/FAQs.rst

 * Did you request too much memory in the wrong parallel environment? (e.g on ShARC, OpenMP `-l rmem=16G` with 16 cores would request 16*16=256G exceeding node memory.)
 * Did you request too many cores in the wrong parallel environment?
   )
-* Did you request too much time? (e.g on Bessemer more than 168 hrs)
+* Did you request too much time? (e.g on Bessemer, more than 168 hrs.)

 Following are ways to fix too much time requested